billhennessy/blog-chunky/content/post/sir-martin-rees-and-his-1000-dollar-bet.md

 In chapter one, Rees hints at what these GNR technologies could bring about:

-> Populations could be wiped out by lethal "engineered" airbourne viruses; human character may be changed by new techniques far more targeted and effective than the nostrums and drugs familiar today; we may even one day be threatened by rogue nanomachines that replicate catastrophically, or by superintelligent computers.
+> Populations could be wiped out by lethal "engineered" airbourne viruses; human character may be changed by new techniques far more targeted and effective than the nostrums and drugs familiar today; we may even one day be threatened by rogue nanomachines that replicate catastrophically, or by superintelligent computers.[^3]

 Which brings us to the COVID vaccine and the zombie apocalypse.